SumoLogic/sumologic-aws-lambda/loggroup-lambda-connector/Readme.md

 ```

 Kinesis Destination ARN :- This specifies the ARN of the kinesis Stream.

-**LOG_GROUP_TAGS**: This is used for filtering out loggroups based on tags.Only loggroups which match any one of the key value pairs will be subscribed to the lambda function.
-This works only for new loggroups not existing loggroups.

 **ROLE_ARN** : This is used when subscription destination ARN is kinesis firehose stream.